 The idea of “professional UX” may seem a little vague but it’s a crucial aspect of building trust.
 Your website should work just like all the other “trusted” websites online.
 This is why so many designers study other websites and restyle their layouts based on existing ones.

 Search Google for websites similar to your own.
 What features do they have in common?
 How do they handle different page elements?
-Specifically, make note of these points:
+Specifically, make a note of these points:

 - Header https://assets.hongkiat.com/uploads/designing-for-trust-add-elements-to-layouts/photos